-Unless you haven’t been paying attention or were spending the last few years hiding on a deserted island (with your trusty volleyball friend Wilson) – you probably know the landscape for L&D has been rapidly changing.
+Unless you haven’t been paying attention or were spending the last few years hiding on a deserted island (with your trusty volleyball friend Wilson) – you probably know the landscape for Learning and Development (L&D) has been rapidly changing.
 There are all sorts of new ways of doing things – from creating content in bite-size pieces, to delivering content wherever modern learners are, to measuring learning as a basis of performance.

-So what do all these changes mean for the traditional L&D roles?
+So what do all these changes mean for the traditional corporate learning and development roles?
 In many ways, it isn’t so much a change in roles or expertise, but more about doing things differently than they have been done in the past.

 Mindset Shift #1: Content is a Reusable Business Asset